nicolas-cusan/pristine-neue/README.md

 For more details about the test suite, see the [tests/README.md](tests/README.md) file.

+## Continuous Integration

+Pristine Neue uses GitHub Actions for continuous integration.
+The following workflows are set up:

+- **Run Tests**: Runs the test suite on every push and pull request.
+- **Deploy Documentation**: Builds and deploys the documentation to GitHub Pages when changes are pushed to the master branch.
+- **Publish Package**: Publishes the package to npm when a new release is created.

 ## Recent Fixes

 The following issues have been fixed in the latest version: